-The inner ear is involved in detection of movement and gravity.
-This information is sent from each inner ear to the brain and integrated with information from the eyes and proprioception (sensation from joints and skin) to provide the sensory information for the brain.
-Using this information the brain can control movements of the eyes and body.
-This allows a person to keep their balance and to allows them to keep their eyes on a target whilst moving their head.
-In addition the information allows patients to maintain a sense of orientation in space.
-Even at rest the inner ear on each side sends signals to the brain.
+The inner ear is involved in the detection of movement and gravity.
+This information is sent from each inner ear to the brain and integrated with information from the eyes and proprioception (sensation from joints and skin) to provide sensory information for the brain.
+Using this information the brain can control the movements of the eyes and body.
+This allows a person to keep their balance and to allow them to keep their eyes on a target whilst moving their head.
+In addition, the information allows patients to maintain a sense of orientation in space.
+Even at rest, the inner ear on each side sends signals to the brain.
 If the inner ear is working abnormally either sending too few signals or too many signals, a disturbance can occur causing the patient to feel dizziness.
 The mismatch between the information coming from the ear that is malfunctioning and the remaining normal senses can cause disturbance in balance and eye movement and nausea/vomiting.
-Often the dizziness in this scenario is described as spinning sensation (medical term: vertigo) or a sensation of movement.
+Often the dizziness in this scenario is described as a spinning sensation (medical term: vertigo) or a sensation of movement.
 If the inner ear malfunction on one side is permanent/long-term and does not fluctuate, the brain eventually adjusts for the problem through a process called compensation.
 To allow compensation a patient will need to remain active and move their head.
 Certain types of exercise can also help this compensation.

 Causes of dizziness due to inner ear problems include: